taruntalreja08/news-article-using-nlp/readme.md

 ![](images/tests_screenshot.png)

-## Interactions
+## Home page
-The page built for this project is a simple one.
+The home page built for this project is a simple one.
 It has a form with a single filed which receives an input.
 This input is checked for valid url.
 A helpful error message is displayed for invalid url.
 If the url is valid, then an api call is performed and the result displayed on the page.

 ![](images/home_page_screenshot.png)